 In an extraordinary administration for large insolvent enterprises, the company is managed by a special commissioner (commissario straordinario) appointed by Ministry of Economic Development.

-Finally, Law Decree No 118/2021 introduced the Composizione negoziata per la soluzione della crisi d’impresa, in which an independent expert (esperto indipendente) aimed at assisting the company in crisis shall be appointed.
+Law No 147/2021 (transposed into the CIC) introduced the Composizione negoziata per la soluzione della crisi d’impresa, in which an independent expert (esperto indipendente) aimed at assisting the company in crisis shall be appointed.
 This is closer to a “mediator” or “conciliator” (pursuant to European Commission Recommendation 2014/135/EU and Restructuring Directive 2019/1023/EU) than to the independent professional entrusted with the task of examining the restructuring plan.

-The receiver is required to manage a bankruptcy procedure and, while exercising his functions, is supervised by the delegated judge and the creditors’ committee.
-The receiver personally holds their tasks, but may delegate specific activities to other bodies, with an authorisation from the creditors’ committee.
+The receiver is required to manage a judicial liquidation and, while exercising their functions, they are supervised by the delegated judge and the creditors’ committee.
+The receiver personally holds their tasks, but may delegate specific activities to other bodies with an authorisation from the creditors’ committee.

-The receiver, within 60 days of the bankruptcy decree, must present the delegated judge with a particularised report of all the causes and elements of the bankruptcy, containing the bankrupt’s explanation on how they were diligent in running their affairs, the responsibility of the bankrupt and of other persons and to what extent these facts may be of interest in a criminal investigation.
-The receiver, with the approval of the delegated judge and after consulting the creditors’ committee, may file actions for damages against directors and members of the supervisory bodies, CEO’s and liquidators as well as liability actions against members of a limited liability company.
+The receiver, within 60 days of the judicial liquidation decree, must present the delegated judge with a particularised report of all the causes and elements of the bankruptcy, containing the bankrupt’s explanation as to their diligence in running their affairs, the responsibility of the bankrupt and of other persons, and the extent to which these facts may be of interest in a criminal investigation.
+The receiver, with the approval of the delegated judge and after consulting the creditors’ committee, may file actions for damages against directors and members of the supervisory bodies, CEOs and liquidators, as well as liability actions against members of a limited liability company.

 The judicial commissioner, in the same way as the receiver, is a public official while performing their tasks.
 During a judicial composition with creditors, they supervise the administration of the company by the debtor and shall establish an inventory of the debtor’s assets and a detailed report on the causes of the collapse, on the conduct of the debtor, on the proposed composition and on the guarantees offered to creditors.
-The judicial commissioner, if finds that the debtor has concealed or hidden assets, intentionally failed to report one or more claims, asserted the existence of non-existent assets or committed other acts of fraud, must so report immediately to the court.
+The judicial commissioner must so report immediately to the court if it finds that the debtor has concealed or hidden assets, intentionally failed to report one or more claims, asserted the existence of non-existent assets or committed other acts of fraud.

 In compulsory administrative liquidation, the liquidator carries out the liquidation of the assets under direction of the supervising authority and the supervision of the monitoring committee.
 Moreover, they shall exercise the liability actions against directors and members of boards of control of the company in liquidation, with the approval of the supervising authority.